-Description of the key audit matter

-Valuation of oil and gas assets and related goodwill

-PetroNor E&P ASA has property, plant and equipment with a carrying amount of USD 67,479 thousands at 31 December 2022.
+Description of the key audit matter How the key audit matter was addressed in the audit Valuation of oil and gas assets and related goodwill PetroNor E&P ASA has property, plant and equipment with a carrying amount of USD 67,479 thousands at 31 December 2022.
 In addition, the carrying value of intangible assets (including technical goodwill) was USD 42,283 thousands at 31 December 2022.
 No impairments have been recognized during 2022 related to oil and gas assets and related goodwill.
 Due to the materiality, complexity and estimation uncertainty concerning the oil and gas assets and related goodwill, we consider valuation of these assets a key audit matter.
 Please refer to notes 16 and 17 in the consolidated financial statements.

-Acquisition of Pan AJE interests

-On 13 July 2022, the Group acquired from Panoro Energy ASA the wholly-owned subsidiaries Pan-Petroleum Nigeria Holding BV and Pan-Petroleum Services Holding BV, who together hold a 100 per cent interest of the shares in Pan-Petroleum AJE Ltd.

-The agreed purchase price consisted of an upfront consideration of USD 10 million paid via the allotment and issue of 96,577,537 new PetroNor shares, and a conditional
+We obtained management's impairment tests of oil and gas assets and related goodwill as at 31 December 2022.
+We evaluated the production volumes and capital expenditures used in the forecasted cash flows against external and internal reserve reports and assessed commodity prices against available market information.
+We involved specialists in assessing management's estimates of weighted average cost of capital including country risk premiums, and we compared the input against available market information.
+Furthermore, we evaluated the professional qualifications and objectivity of the external reserve experts used by management.
+We have also evaluated the adequacy of the disclosures.
+Acquisition of Pan AJE interests On 13 July 2022, the Group acquired from Panoro Energy ASA the wholly-owned subsidiaries Pan-Petroleum Nigeria Holding BV and Pan-Petroleum Services Holding BV, who together hold a 100 per cent interest of the shares in Pan-Petroleum AJE Ltd. The agreed purchase price consisted of an upfront consideration of USD 10 million paid via the allotment and issue of 96,577,537 new PetroNor shares, and a conditional We have obtained and read the Sale and Purchase Agreement (SPA) between PetroNor E&P ASA and Panoro Energy ASA.
+We challenged management as to whether there could be other assets and liabilities than those identified in the preliminary PPA.
+In addition, we performed the following audit procedures: we compared Sale and Purchase Agreement (SPA) and Purchase Price consideration which shall not exceed USD 16.67 million in cumulated payments.

-BDD AS, a Norwegian limited liability company, is a member of BDD International Limited, a UK company limited by guarantee, and forms part of the international BDD network of independent member firms.
+BDO AS, a Norwegian limited liability company, is a member of BDO International Limited, a UK company limited by guarantee, and forms part of the international BDO network of independent member firms.
 The Register of Business Enterprises: NO 993 606 650 VAT.